A. R. Rahman: Performing and other projects

-Musical style and impact
+Musical style and influence

 Skilled in Carnatic music, Western and Hindustani classical music and the Qawwali style of Nusrat Fateh Ali Khan, Rahman is noted for film songs amalgamating elements of these and other genres, layering instruments from different musical idioms in an improvisational style.
 During the 1980s Rahman recorded monaural arrangements in common with his musical predecessors, K. V. Mahadevan and Vishwanathan–Ramamoorthy.
 He has also worked as a pianist in Ilaiyaraaja's troupe for hundreds of movies.
 In later years his methodology changed, as he experimented with the fusion of traditional instruments with new electronic sounds and technology.

 Rahman's musical interests and outlook originate in his love of experimentation.
 His compositions have an auteuristic use of counterpoint, orchestration and the human voice, melding Indian pop music with a unique timbre, form and instrumentation.
 With this syncretic style and wide-ranging lyrics, the appeal of Rahman's music crosses classes and cultures in Indian society.

 His first soundtrack, for Roja, was listed on Time's all-time "10 Best Soundtracks" in 2005.
 Film critic Richard Corliss said that the composer's "astonishing debut work parades Rahman's gift for alchemizing outside influences until they are totally Tamil, totally Rahman", and his initial global success is attributed to the South Asian diaspora.
 Music producer Ron Fair considers Rahman "one of the world's great living composers in any medium".